dingo/api/readme.md

 ### Responses

-When returning data from your API you'll want it to be formatted so that consumers are able to parse it correctly.
-There is usually no need to return a `Illuminate\Http\Response` object from any of your routes.
-Simply returning an array or an Eloquent object is a much better approach.
+When returning data from your API you'll want it to be formatted so that consumers can easily read and understand it.
+There is usually no need to return an `Illuminate\Http\Response` object from any of your routes.
+Simply returning an array or an Eloquent object is a much better approach:

 	Route::api(['version' => 'v1', 'prefix' => 'api'], function()
 	{